hetalang/HetaSimulator.jl/docs/src/table-formats/parameters.md

 The first row is intended for headers which clarify the columns meaning.
 The sequence of columns is not important.

-- `parameter` : a `String` representing unique identifier of constant.
-The corresponding constant must be declared in `Model`'s namespace (`@Const` component).
+- `parameter` : a `String` representing unique identifier of model-level parameter.
+The corresponding parameter must be declared in `Model`'s namespace (`@Const` component).

 - `nominal` (optional): a `Float64` nominal value which will be used as an initial value for the parameter.
-If it is skipped than the default constant value from model will be used.
+If it is skipped than the default value from the model will be used.

 - `lower` (optional): a `Float64` value that declares the lower bound of the parameter.
 If skipped than the parameter value will not be limited.